 • traps - traps: nostrils, feet;

-• sakli - sakley: strife, skittles;
+• sakli - sakley: feuds, skittles;

 • shoes - shoes: waffles, shafts;

-• ticks - ticks: nursery, weekdays.
+• ticks - ticks: nurseries, everyday life.

-1) A lot of new (towels), (saucers), (blanket), (blanket) were brought in for the opening of (nurseries).
+1) A lot of new (towels), (saucers), (blankets), (bedspread) were brought in for the opening of (nursery).

-4) What beautiful reservoirs were near (estates)!
+4) What beautiful bodies of water were located near (the estate)!

-6) We have a new counter set to 10 (amps).
+6) We had a new meter installed for 10 (amps).

 Genitive plural endings are another difficult topic for our speech practice.

-Why are we talking Armenians, but Mongols?
+Why are we talking Armenians, But Mongols?

-How to ask correctly in a store: 5 kilogram or kilograms?
-Orange or oranges?
+How to ask correctly in a store: 5 kilogram or kilograms? orange or oranges?

 When choosing an ending, you should be guided by the following rules.

-An exception: sock ov .
+Exception: sock ov .

 2. The names of nationalities are subject to the following rules:

-An exception:black person ov.
+Exception:black person ov.

-a) without numerals, they have a zero ending: partisan, soldier, grenadier, midshipman, hussar, dragoon, lancer;
+a) without numerals they have a zero ending: partisan, soldier, grenadier, midshipman, hussar, dragoon, lancer;

-but) ampere, watt, gram, kilogram, roentgen, pendant;
+A) ampere, watt, gram, kilogram, x-ray, coulomb;

 b) ampere ov, watt ov, gram ov, kilogram ov, x-ray ov, pendant ov.

-Truncated forms ( ampere, grams
+Truncated forms ( ampere, gram

-Feminine gender
+Feminine

-1. Nouns in - la, -nya have a null ending: waffles, roofs, gossip, nannies, cherries, apple trees.
+1. Nouns ending in - la, -nya have a null ending: waffles, roofs, gossip, nannies, cherries, apple trees.

 Neuter gender